bebooth2/Angular-Firebase/README.md

 I don't have my environment file attached which has the key to firebase so no access to the firebase site but code can be used to work with your own firebase connection
+07/26/19
+Weather Api and UI almost done but have a data project I must complete this weekend. so will return and complete next week